 January 7: Christmas for Eastern Orthodox Christians, who celebrate Christmas 13 days later than other Christian churches, because they follow the Julian rather than the Gregorian version of the Western calendar.

-January 14: Makar Sankranti, a major harvest festival celebrated in various parts of India.
+January 14: Makar Sankranti is a major harvest festival celebrated in various parts of India.

-January 17: World Religion Day.
-This day is observed by those of the Baha’i faith to promote interfaith harmony and understanding.
+January 15: World Religion Day is observed by those of the Baha’i faith to promote interfaith harmony and understanding.
 World Religion Day starts sundown of January 17.

 January 18-25: The Week of Prayer for Christian Unity.
 During the week, Christians pray for unity between all churches of the Christian faith.

-January 24-27: Mahayana New Year, which is celebrated on the first full-moon day in January by members of the Mahayana Buddhist branch.
+January 24-27: Mahayana New Year is celebrated on the first full-moon day in January by members of the Mahayana Buddhist branch.

-January 26: Republic Day of India.
-This day recognizes the date the Constitution of India came into law in 1950, replacing the Government of India Act of 1935.
+January 26: Republic Day of India recognizes the date the Constitution of India came into law in 1950, replacing the Government of India Act of 1935.
 This day also coincides with India’s 1930 declaration of independence.